 Ten Point Checklist

-- PLAN YOUR ROUTE: Plan your journey and route ahead of time and stick to it.
-Plan this right down to the lanes you’ll use and ride in.
-This is easily done using Google maps which in ‘street view’ mode will allow you to take a virtual advance ride!
+- PLAN YOUR ROUTE: Plan your journey for a safe ride home from the dealership.
+This means planning your route ahead of time and stick to it.
+Plan this right down to the lanes you’ll use and will ride in.
+This is easily done using Google maps which in ‘street view’ mode will allow you to take a virtual advance ride.
 Tip: travel as much as possible on straight roads to give you time to get a good feel for the new weight you’ll need to power and balance!

 - AVOID RUSH HOUR: If you’ll be fetching your bike on a week day avoid rush hour time slots; schedule your pick up well in advance or after the rush.
-If on a weekend, usually early Saturday or Sunday mornings before 11.00am is calmer on most roads.
+If on a weekend, usually early Saturday or Sunday mornings before 11.00 a.m. are generally calmer.

 - KEEP YOUR ROUTE SIMPLE: Keep your route as simple as possible and ride roads you are familiar with.
 This is not a time to try out a new short cut.
 You want to avoid distractions.